Yakovlev MC-21: Component suppliers

 Initially it was assumed that the share of domestic components for the MC-21 would be 38%, but due to sanctions in the wake of the 2022 Russian invasion of Ukraine the Russian government ordered a target figure of 98% by 2023, making the aircraft independent of imported components.

 In July 2021, the first composite wing made from Russian materials was joined with a fuselage.
 The fuselage was designed and manufactured by Irkut Corporation and Yakovlev Design.
 The landing gear was supplied by the company Hydromash from Nizhny Novgorod.

 For personnel training, the Russian scientific and production company Systems of Complex Simulators developed and manufactured a number of simulators, including the following: a number of flight simulators of different degrees of realism, an emergency procedures simulator, a firefighting simulator, a service simulator, as well as an engineering simulator for the training of technicians.

+Operational history

+The mostly Russian-produced MC-21-310 with Aviadvigatel PD-14 engines is part of a plan, announced in June 2022, that aimed to bring the proportion of domestically produced aircraft to 80 per cent of the Russian fleet by 2030.
+In 2022, deliveries of the MC-21 were expected to start in 2024 and reach a delivery rate of 72 aircraft per year by 2029.
+However, in 2025 Russian newspaper Kommersant said that production of the MC-21 would reach a rate of only 36 units per year, even after 2029.

 Variants

-In 2009, the MC-21-200 was designed with around 150 passengers in a single-class configuration, to be followed by a 181-seat -300 and 212-seat -400 with basic and extended-range models, plus a very-long-range -200LR.
+In 2009, the MC-21-200 was designed with around 150 passengers in a single-class configuration, to be followed by a 181-seat MC-21-300 and 212-seat MC-21-400 with basic and extended-range models, plus a very-long-range MC-21-200LR.